Narrative Therapy

 What is Narrative Therapy?

-At its core, Narrative Therapy views you as the author of your life story.
-Problems are not seen as part of your identity but as external influences that can be explored, challenged, and reshaped.
+Narrative therapy views you as the author of your life story.
+Problems are not part of your identity.
+They are external influences you can explore, challenge, and reshape.
 This approach allows you to shift perspective and regain a sense of control.

 Through this process, you can:

-• Recognize that you are not the problem—the problem is the problem.
+• Recognise that you are not the problem; the problem is the problem.

 • Explore how dominant, unhelpful stories have shaped your self-view.